 Arguably 2018 has seen a decrease in global conflict.
 Ukraine’s civil war remains frozen, while the Syrian civil war is calming down.
 The Russia-Iran-Syria-Hezbollah alliance has put an end to Islamic State and most other jihadist groups in the region.
 Relations between North Korea and the United States warmed after a historical summit between their leaders.
 Saudi Arabia however continues its brutal illegal war in Yemen.

-Worryingly, birthrates have been on the decline almost everywhere in the world except Africa this year, meaning demographics continues to be the number one concern for the continued survival of human civilisation.
+Worryingly, birthrates have been on the decline almost everywhere in the world this year, meaning demographics continues to be the number one concern for the continued growth of human civilisation.
 South Korea became the first major nation to drop beneath a Total Fertility Rate of one child per woman.
 Ireland experienced another decrease in births this year, now leaving us well below the replacement rate.

 Now back to the homefront.
 We’ve had an interesting year to say the least – not something I’d usually say about Irish current affairs.
 The most important event was undoubtedly the repeal of the eighth amendment of our constitution, allowing abortion to be legalised.
 As sad as it is that there is no longer constitutional protection for the unborn, the result was inevitable and expected.
 It represented the final nail in the coffin for Ireland’s old order, showing just how much the country has changed.

 However, now that the issue is over the political Right in Ireland will be able to move on and build something new.
 For too long was the Irish Right a mix of Sunday Mass attendees and retirement home occupants.
 It was tarnished by the shadow of the Catholic Church and its sins, rendering it toothless and unappealing to the general population.